kevhill/pydantus/README.md

-# pydantus
+# Pydantus
-Pydactus: A builder framework for Pydantic
+Pydantus: A builder framework for Pydantic

 # Overview
 This library allows you to use (almost) any pydantic model in a builder pattern.